Adam-Collier/100-Days-Of-Code/log.md

 **Thoughts**: Surprised at some of the information and processes I am starting to retain and remember.
 Getting more confident using the methods on arrays and strings.
 Didn't have enough time to hand to start the Wiki Viewer.

+### Day 9: January 11th, Wednesday

+**Todays progress**: Continued with some Kata's on Codewars.
+A clan has been set up for FCC Manchester to add that element of competitiveness.
+Harry had a few changes for his website so I did that for him.

+**Thoughts**: Annoyed that again I didnt get the time to properly sit down and focus on the Wiki Viewer challenge.